harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### How can I understand the relationship between code changes and the selected tests?

 On the Tests tab, the visualization call graph provides insights into why each test was selected.
 It visually represents the relationship between the selected tests and the specific code changes in the PR.
-For more information, go to [View tests - Results from Run Tests steps](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/viewing-tests#results-from-run-tests-steps-test-intelligence).
+For more information, go to [View tests - Results from Test steps with Test Intelligence](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/viewing-tests#results-from-test-steps-with-test-intelligence).

 ### On the Tests tab, the Test Intelligence call graph is empty and says "No call graph is created when all tests are run"